 Reflecting and Thinking

-The problem is solved by selecting servants who are given responsibility for the task.
+In the early church, the problem is solved by selecting servants who are given responsibility for the task.
 The result is that the word of God continues to spread, the number of disciples increases, and more are converted from Judaism, even from among the priests.

 Father God, we pray for the ability to move forward in the midst of distractions and difficulties.
-Help us to establish right priorities in our individual lives, and in the church.
+Help us to establish right priorities in our individual lives and in the church.
 Help us to learn from your word so that our lives and the lives of others are changed.
 In the name of Jesus, Amen.